Cleveland Street, London: Notable buildings

 The Cleveland Street Workhouse is of particular importance in light of the fact that Charles Dickens is known to have lived nearby in what is now 22 Cleveland Street.
-Dickens lived there as a young child between 1815–1816 and then again as a teenager between 1828 and 1831.
+Dickens lived there as a young child between 1815 and 1816 and then again as a teenager between 1828 and 1831.
 His residence in the street has led to the suggestion that the nearby workhouse was probably the inspiration for Oliver Twist.

 Cleveland Street hosted the Middlesex Hospital, closed in 2005 and since demolished.
 The hospital occupied an entire block on the western side of the southern section of the street.
 The future of this site is currently uncertain, despite its sale by nationalised Icelandic Kaupthing Bank to Aviva Investors and Exemplar Properties.

 Cleveland Street was described as an area of special architectural and historic interest when it was designated a Conservation Area on 20 November 1990.
 Anomalously on its Camden side Cleveland Street is part of two conservation areas: the Fitzroy Square conservation area, and the Charlotte Street conservation area.
 This double designation is rare and possibly unique.